-I work in a public relations agency as my day job.
+I work in public relations as my day job.
 It’s a fast-paced, hectic environment, which means we get quite a bit of turnover within our staff due to burn out or a desire to work with different clients.
 Recently, a new colleague moved into the space next to mine, and we started talking about the knick knacks on my desk.
 I have photos from past Twilight events pinned to my cubicle walls, including a signed post card from Stephenie Meyer, which prompted the question I get quite a bit from new people in my life:

 “Wow – you still like Twilight?
 Is that… still a thing?”

 If you’re reading this, you know it’s “still a thing.”
 That’s probably why you’re here; because Twilight still means something to you.
 But sometimes I have to wonder: would I be like my new colleague, baffled by the idea that something can live this long after its conclusion, if I hadn’t found my tribe within the fandom?

 When I really think about it, the answer is probably yes.
 If I wasn’t as deeply ingrained in the fandom as I am, with friends from all over the world and a reason to keep talking about Twilight every day, I probably would have dropped out of the Twilight world after the last film left the theatre.

 But I didn’t.
 And when I really think about the magic factor that keeps me active and interested, it all comes back to Forever Twilight in Forks.